2023 Most Popular Geological & Earth Sciences Bachelor's Degree Schools

 Full Geological & Earth Sciences at University of Michigan - Ann Arbor Report

-University of California - Irvine did quite well in this year’s ranking of the most popular places for geological and earth sciences students to get a bachelor’s degree.
-It came in at #10 on the list.
-UC Irvine is a very large public school located in the city of Irvine.
+University of California - Irvine landed the #10 spot in the 2023 rankings for the most popular bachelor’s degree geological and earth sciences programs.
+UC Irvine is a fairly large public school located in the large city of Irvine.

 About 54% of the students majoring in geology at the school are women while 46% are male.